-A burdock plant - have you ever brushed against one?
-I have plenty of times, and there's nothing more annoying than picking off those burs from a sweater or your socks.
-But did you know that the common burdock is also valuable for food and for medicine?
+A burdock plant - ever brushed against one?
+I have plenty of times, and there's nothing more annoying than picking those pesky stick-tights from a sweater or your socks.
+But the common burdock is also valuable for food and for medicine.
 Here are some of the benefits of burdock you may not be aware of.

-Also, while some give credit to aliens, it is actually the burs from the humble burdock that inspired inventor George de Mestral to create Velcro.
+And while some give credit to aliens for giving us Velcro, it is actually the burs from the humble burdock that inspired inventor George de Mestral to create it.

 The burdock plant is a large weed with giant, sometimes two-foot-long, wedge-shaped leaves that are heart-shaped at the stem, and purple flowers that dry and turn into burs that cling to clothes and socks, and making life miserable for anyone who has the misfortune to get too close.

 But those nasty burs and bitter covering can be forgiven once you realize the value of the burdock plant.
-The root, stem and even petioles (the stalk of the leaves, attaching the blade to the stem) make a tasty and nourishing food.
+The root, stem, and even petioles (the stalk of the leaves, attaching the blade to the stem) make tasty and nourishing food.

 Choose an area, if you can, where several medium-size rosettes are